 Although about 80% of patients lose their sensitivity after 10 years, penicillin is still one of the most common causes of anaphylaxis.
 Drug eruptions, an adverse reaction of the skin, have also been reported.
 In this case, cutaneous reactions appear as mild symptoms and disappear when the drug is withdrawn.
 More serious drug eruptions include organ injury.
+That’s why it’s important to seek a proper diagnosis and treatment of penicillin allergy from a board-certified allergist.

 Penicillin Allergy Symptoms